Kubernetes | Entitle

 Set up Kubernetes to work with Entitle

-Note - the following steps are related to EKS only.
-If you wish to integrate a different Kubernetes type with Entitle - please continue to the next step - Resource Types.
+The following steps are related to EKS only.
+If you wish to integrate a different Kubernetes type with Entitle - please continue to the next step - Resource types.

 Resource types (optional)